LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 > If you build from a second or third `repository` for `Loop Follow`, the Name will end in `Second` or `Third` and Bundle ID will have `.Second` or `.Third` at the end.

-Some apps, like the *Loop* app, require updates to the `Identifier` after they are generated.
+The *Loop Caregiver* app requires updates to the `Identifiers` after they are generated.

 The *Loop Follow* app does not require this extra step.
 You can skip ahead to [Create App in App Store Connect](#create-app-in-app-store-connect).

 ## Add `App Group` to `LoopCaregiver`

 As of 2023 December 8, the *Loop Caregiver* app requires the addition of an `App Group` to an expanded list of `Identifiers`.

-1. Instructions are provided to create the `App Group`
-2. The expanded list of `Identifiers` is provided to which you must associate that `App Group`
+Follow these steps one time to be able to build the *Loop Caregiver* app after this update.

+### Check if `App Group` Exists

+Open this link to view your `applicationGroup` `Identifiers`: [`App Group Identifiers`](https://developer.apple.com/account/resources/identifiers/list/applicationGroup)

+* No action is required if there is already an identifier with the `NAME` of `LoopCaregiver App Group` and the `IDENTIFIER` contains your `TEAMID` in this format: `group.com.TEAMID.loopkit.LoopCaregiverGroup`
+* In that case, you can skip ahead to [Add `App Group` to `Identifiers`](#add-app-group-to-identifiers)

 ### Create `App Group` for the *Loop Caregiver* App

-If you do not have this `App Group`, you need to create it.
-If your `App Group` exists, you do not need to create it.
-It's ok to try if you are not sure; you will not be allowed to register it if it already exists.

-1. Open this link: [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the *Apple Developer* site.
+Open this link: [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the *Apple Developer* site.

-1. For **`Description`**, use `LoopCaregiver App Group`.
+1. For **`Description`**, use `LoopCaregiver App Group`
 1. For **`Identifier`**, enter `group.com.TEAMID.loopkit.LoopCaregiverGroup`, substituting your team id for `TEAMID`.
 1. Double-check the spelling - your `TEAMID` must be correct and the `LoopCaregiverGroup` *App Group* must match the format shown above
-    * A mistake here means you will not be able to build the *LoopCaregive* app until you fix it
+    * A mistake here means you will not be able to build the *LoopCaregiver* app until you fix it
 1. Click `Continue` and then `Register`.

 ### Add `App Group` to `Identifiers`